kubiyabot/workflow_sdk/docs/kubiya/README.md

 - Use MDX components for rich content (Cards, Tabs, etc.)
 - Add navigation aids (links to related content)
 - Include practical examples and use cases
+- Keep hierarchy flat where possible for easier navigation

 ## Building Documentation